dgaydukov/cert-aws/files/sa.md

 * elasticache - since it's a cache if data constantly changing you have to constantly clear the cache - which basically remove advantages of cache

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
-There are 2 types
+There are 2 types:
 * standard - ordering is not guaranteed, no limit to number of messages (you should implement custom protection against duplicates)
 * FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second.
 There a few concept specific to this queue:
-    * you have to provide deduplicationID & groupID with each message you send
+    * you have to provide deduplicationID (used for deduplication of sent messages) & groupID (specifies that a message belongs to a specific message group, group messages always processed one by one) with each message you send
-    * deduplicationID (required) - used for deduplication of sent messages
     * Exactly-once processing - if you send message with same deduplicationID within 5 min deduplication interval (it's fixed, you can't change it), message won't be received by queue.
 You can either set-up content-based deduplication (use hash of contect to calculate deduplicationID) or send deduplicationID manually
-    * groupID (required) - specifies that a message belongs to a specific message group, group messages always processed one by one
     * Receive request attempt ID - used for deduplication of ReceiveMessage calls
     * Sequence number - assigned to each messages by sqs But you can also use standard queue (unordered) but place order field into each message, and by this you imitate order.